bjaros20/state_tax_revenues/README.md

 _____

 These data files are annual data pulled from FRED in February 2024.
 I then include the R-code that filtered, merged, and transposed data from the individual xls files for each state into one long panel "FRED_SALT_Rev_Feb_2024.csv".
-I did this because I do a lot of work in the state tax space and I know others do as well.
-Therefore, I post it for ease of use to other researchers who want to use it.
 I generally commit and work in my own private folders on state corporate income tax and tax incentives.
 If you are interested in those topics, feel free to reach out.

 Lastly, I will try to keep the files as up to date as possible.
 The original data is publicly available and updated by the Census Bureau and FRED.